Quick links for drug and alcohol rehab in Ipswich

 Think you might be suffering from addiction?
 Talk it over with our experts on 0800 326 5559

 The CAGE Questionnaire is a few questions that can be adapted to drug use also (CAGE-AID questionnaire).
-It is commonly known to highlight alcohol dependency and suggest heavy use or disorder:
+It is commonly known to highlight alcohol dependency for rehab treatment and point out heavy use or disorder:

 - Have you ever felt you should cut down on your drinking?